ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Pre-Processing.md

 ## Deployment

-This code is deployed to the environment by creating a Python pacakge and uploading this to the platform data lake `utilities` container so it is available to the Databricks engineering cluster to be installed.
-A package must be available to the container regardless of whether there are any pre-processing functions.
+This code is deployed to the environment by creating a Python pacakge and uploading this to the platform data lake `utilities` container; this makes it is available to the Data Platform Databricks engineering cluster to use the code.
+The cluster expects a package to be present, and so must be uploaded to the container regardless of whether there are any pre-processing functions or not.

-The creation and uploading of the package will be handled by the CI/CD pipeline, but in case you need to do this manually the steps are as follows.
+The creation and uploading of the package will be handled by the CI/CD pipelines in the `CICD` folder, all files starting with `pre-processing`, but in case you need to do this manually the steps are as follows.
 From the context of the root of the repository, the package is created with the command
 ```bash
 python pre_process/setup.py bdist_wheel
 ```